patrickamsler/ml-notes/language-models.md

 **Token vocabulary**: The mapping of tokens to unique integer IDs.
 The vocabulary is used by the tokenizer to convert text to tokens and vice versa.
 In the example below, the vocabulary has a size of 50k.

 **Token embeddings**: Vectors that represent the tokens in a continuous vector space.
-The token embeddings are learned during the training process and are used by the model to process the input text.
+This token is static and does not see the surrounding context of the token.
+All contextualisation comes from the self-attention mechanism in the transformer model.
+It is the input to the first transformer block.

 ![alt text](images/llm/transform_tokenizer.png)